nixrajput/flutter_carousel_widget/README.md

 - **Expandable Carousel Widget:** Expand the carousel widget to fit the available space.
 - **Auto-sized Child Support:** Automatically adjust the size of the carousel items to fit their content.
 - **Enlarge Center Page:** The focused item can be enlarged.

+## Breaking Changes for v3.0.0

+In version 3.0.0 of the package, the following breaking changes have been introduced:

+### Separation of Carousel Options, Controller, and State

+- `FlutterCarousel` **Changes**:
+  - Previously used classes:
+    - CarouselOptions
+    - CarouselController
+    - CarouselState
+  - From v3.0.0, these classes have been replaced by:
+    - FlutterCarouselOptions
+    - FlutterCarouselController
+    - FlutterCarouselState
+- `ExpandableCarousel` **Changes**:
+  - Previously used classes:
+    - CarouselOptions
+    - CarouselController
+    - CarouselState
+  - From v3.0.0, these classes have been replaced by:
+    - ExpandableCarouselOptions
+    - ExpandableCarouselController
+    - ExpandableCarouselState

+### Impact

+If you have been using CarouselOptions, CarouselController, and CarouselState for both FlutterCarousel and ExpandableCarousel, you will need to update your code to use the newly introduced classes specific to each carousel type.

 ## Demo